AbduzZami/Brats2020-Segmentation-using-3DUnet/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction

 BraTS 2020 focuses on brain tumor segmentation in MRI scans, evaluating methods for glioma segmentation, patient survival prediction, progression status assessment, and segmentation uncertainty estimation.
 Data include multi-institutional MRI scans with manual tumor segmentations and clinical information.
-Scans cover native, post-contrast, T2-weighted, and T2-FLAIR volumes.
+Scans cover native (T1), post-contrast (T1CE), T2-weighted, and T2-FLAIR volumes.
 Annotations include enhancing tumor, peritumoral edema, and tumor core.
 My job was to automate the segmentation process by using U-NET.

 <!-- Objectives -->
 ## Objectives